symfony/symfony-docs/configuration.rst

             }
         }

-There isn't any practical difference between formats.
+There is not any practical difference between formats.
 In fact, Symfony transforms and caches all of them into PHP before running the application, so there's not even any performance difference between them.

-YAML is used by default when installing packages because it's concise and very readable.
+YAML is used by default when installing packages because it is concise and very readable.
 These are the main advantages and disadvantages of each format:

 * **YAML**: simple, clean and readable, but not all IDEs support autocompletion